 Peace and love.

-Donovan is our president for the 2018/2019 year.
+Donovan is our VP of Public Relations.
 He is working towards his ACG and has been a toastmaster member for 10 years.
 His background is in the IT financial payments industry and he also runs a coaching business, helping IT professionals to become more influential and find a sense of purpose in the fast and ever changing IT industry.